Artist: Zhao Cangyun (Chinese, active late 13th–early 14th century)

-Painted by Zhao Cangyun, a member of the Song royal family who lived through the Mongol conquest in 1279, this handscroll chronicles the legend of two Han-dynasty men who stumble upon a magical realm of immortals.
-Returning home after what had seemed like half a year's time, they discover that seven generations have come and gone and that they are alone in the world.
-The men’s loss of home and paradise evokes the disorientation and alienation the Chinese elite must have felt after the Song dynasty fell to the Mongols.
-Delineated in rich shades of monochrome ink on paper in a style that revives the monochrome drawing manner of the scholar-artist Li Gonglin (ca. 10411106), the story unfolds as an episodic narrative, with individual scenes set off from one another by blank spaces inscribed with text.
-In the section illustrated here, Liu and Ruan are guests at an elaborate outdoor banquet.
+Painted by a member of the Song royal family who lived through the Mongol conquest, this handscroll, which revives the monochrome drawing style of the scholar-artist Li Gonglin (ca. 1041–1106), chronicles the legend of two men of the Han dynasty who stumble upon a magical realm of immortals.
+Returning home after what seemed like half a year, they discover that seven generations have come and gone and that they are alone in the world.
+The men’s loss of home and paradise evokes the disorientation and alienation felt by many of the Chinese elite following the fall of the Song dynasty in 1279.

 What little we know of the artist is contained in the colophons mounted after the painting.
 The first, by Hua Youwu (1307–after 1386), describes Zhao Cangyun as an artist known for “boneless” (without outlines) ink-wash landscapes and delicate figure paintings.
 Hua also states that the artist was more famous in his youth than his fellow clansmen Zhao Mengjian (1199–before 1267) and Zhao Mengfu (1254–1322).
 As Zhao Cangyun withdrew to the mountains and lived as a recluse, never marrying or serving as an official, no documentation, except this scroll, survives.